kasper/phoenix/docs/docs/api/18-screen.md

 ## Instance Methods

 - `identifier()` returns the UUID for the screen
-- `frame()` returns the whole frame for the screen, bottom-left based origin
+- `frame()` returns the whole frame for the screen, bottom left based origin
-- `visibleFrame()` returns the visible frame for the screen subtracting the Dock and Menu from the frame when visible, bottom-left based origin
+- `visibleFrame()` returns the visible frame for the screen subtracting the Dock and Menu from the frame when visible, bottom left based origin
-- `flippedFrame()` returns the whole frame for the screen, top-left based origin
+- `flippedFrame()` returns the whole frame for the screen, top left based origin
-- `flippedVisibleFrame()` returns the visible frame for the screen subtracting the Dock and Menu from the frame when visible, top-left based origin
+- `flippedVisibleFrame()` returns the visible frame for the screen subtracting the Dock and Menu from the frame when visible, top left based origin
 - `currentSpace()` returns the current space for the screen (macOS 10.11+, returns `undefined` otherwise)
 - `spaces()` returns all spaces for the screen (macOS 10.11+, returns an empty list otherwise)
 - `windows(Map<String, AnyObject> optionals)` returns all windows for the screen if no optionals are given